openmc-dev/openmc/docs/source/pythonapi/index.rst

 OpenMC includes a rich Python API that enables programmatic pre- and post-processing.
-The easiest way to begin using the API is to take a look at the example IPython notebooks provided.
+The easiest way to begin using the API is to take a look at the example Jupyter notebooks provided.
 The full API documentation serves to provide more information on a given module or class.

 **Handling nuclear data:**